MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Backorder and Preorder.md

 ## How backorder works

-When an order is created in Dynamics 365 Intelligent Order Management, an inventory check can be initiated as part of either the policy assignment or fulfillment and returns optimization processes.
+When an order is created in Intelligent Order Management, an inventory check can be initiated as part of either the policy assignment or fulfillment and returns optimization processes.
 In either of these two processes, inventory may not be found for the ordered product.
 In such cases the order line is then updated with a **Status Reason** of **Backorder Hold**.

-When **ATP Settings** is enabled, the backordered lines will also be updated with the **Inventory Availability Date** and an **Estimated Shipment Date** values for the product.
+When **ATP Settings** is enabled, backordered lines will have the **Inventory Availability Date** and **Estimated Shipment Date** values updated for the product.

 The following image shows an example order orchestration journey with a policy-based fulfillment assignment.